 The Daily Mail retracted its Aug.
-20 article that claimed Donald Trump’s wife Melania Trump was an escort in the 1990s, following her filing of a lawsuit against the newspaper.
+20 article that claimed Donald Trump’s wife Melania Trump was an escort in the 1990s, following her filing of a lawsuit against the newspaper over the escort article.

 As iMediaEthics reported this afternoon, Trump’s lawyer confirmed the lawsuit against the Daily Mail and a Maryland blogger were filed today.
 Last month, Trump put several news outlets on notice for potential lawsuits.